 Is Your Fixed Rate Expat Mortgage in Australia Expiring?

 Some of the interest rates secured on fixed rates during the onset of the pandemic were as low as 1.95% for three years or less.
 When these fixed-rate mortgages expire, they will revert to the bank’s standard variable rate.
 Is your fixed rate home loan term expiring in 2024?
 This will likely increase your monthly repayments.

 How Will This Affect Me as a Borrower Living Outside Australia?

 Australian expats on variable rates may already be familiar with the increased interest rates in Australia.
-However, the sudden rise in interest rates may come as a shock for many Aussie expat homeowners who are still paying low-interest rates for their homes.
+However, the sudden rise in interest rates may come as a shock for many Aussie expat homeowners who are still paying low fixed interest rates for their homes.

-Fixed-rate expat borrowers will find themselves paying 3 to 4% more than they currently pay.
+Fixed-rate expat borrowers will find themselves paying 3 to 4% more than they currently pay when their fixed term expires.
 Further, the higher interest rate may negatively impact unprepared borrowers.

 Consider Refinancing Your Fixed Rates for Your Expat Home Loan

-The current Australian homeownership landscape in 2023 looks at higher interest rates and rent costs.
-Such increased rates may be a lot for some borrowers to adjust financially.
+The current Australian homeownership landscape in 2024 continues to see higher interest rates and rent costs.
+Such increased rates may be difficult for some borrowers to adjust to financially.